Insurance Claim Education • Wind Damage • Inspection-First • Evidence-First

 Wind indicators often include

-• Creasing consistent with uplift/hinging
+• Creasing consistent with uplift or hinging

 Why carriers argue “non-storm”

-• Uniform seal weakness that looks age-related
+• Uniform seal weakness that appears age-related

-• Installation-related concerns (nailing/sealing)
+• Installation-related concerns

 • Prior repairs complicating the pattern